 Before embarking on the proof of Theorem A.12, I want to point out the relevant related sources that I am aware of.
-In Section I.2 of his monograph [Q] Quillen shows that in any pointed closed model category, the homotopy category supports a functorial suspension functor with values in cogroup objects.
-In Section I.3 Quillen introduces the class of cofibration sequences and shows that they satisfy most of (the unstable version of) the axioms of a triangulated category.
-In [Bro, Sec.
-I.4] Brown adapts Quillen's arguments to the more general context of 'categories of fibrant objects', which is strictly dual to the cofibration categories that we use.
-In [He68, Sec.
-3] Heller introduces the notion of 'h-c-category', an axiomatization closely related to (but slightly different from) that of cofibration categories; Heller indicates in his Theorem 9.2 how the stabilization of the homotopy category of an h-c-category is triangulated.
+In Section I.2 of his monograph [25], Quillen shows that in any pointed closed model category, the homotopy category supports a functorial suspension functor with values in cogroup objects.
+In Section I.3, Quillen introduces the class of cofibration sequences and shows that they satisfy most of (the unstable versions of) the axioms of a triangulated category.
+In [4, Section I.4], Brown adapts Quillen's arguments to the more general context of 'categories of fibrant objects', which is strictly dual to the cofibration categories that we use.
+In [12, Section 3], Heller introduces the notion of 'h-c-category', an axiomatization closely related to (but slightly different from) that of cofibration categories; Heller indicates in his Theorem 9.2 how the stabilization of the homotopy category of an h-c-category is triangulated.
 We want to stress, though, that none of these three sources bothers to prove the octahedral axiom.

-In the context of stable model categories, a complete proof of the triangulation of the homotopy category, including the octahedral axiom, is given by Hovey in [Ho99, Sec.
-7.1].
-However,

-Hovey's account is hiding the fact that the triangulation is available under much weaker hypotheses; for example, the fibrations, the existence of general colimits and functorial factorization are irrelevant for this particular purpose.
+In the context of stable model categories, a complete proof of the triangulation of the homotopy category, including the octahedral axiom, is given by Hovey [14, Section 7.1].
+However, Hovey's account is hiding the fact that the triangulation is available under much weaker hypotheses; for example, the fibrations, the existence of general colimits and functorial factorization are irrelevant for this particular purpose.

-Yet another approach to triangulating the homotopy category of a cofibration category C uses the whole system of homotopy categories of suitable diagrams in C. This idea has been made precise in slightly different forms by different people, for example by Grothendieck as a derivator [Ma, Gr], by Heller as a homotopy theory [He88], by Keller as an epivalent tower of suspended categories [Ke91] and by Franke as a system of triangulated diagram categories [Fr].
-The respective 'stable' versions come with theorems showing that the underlying category of such a stable collection of homotopy categories is naturally triangulated, compare [Gr, Thm.
-4.18] or [Fr, Sec.
-1.4, Thm.
-1].
+Yet another approach to triangulating the homotopy category of a cofibration category C uses the whole system of homotopy categories of suitable diagrams in C. This idea has been made precise in slightly different forms by different people, for example by Grothendieck as a derivator [11, 21], by Heller as a homotopy theory [13], by Keller as an epivalent tower of suspended categories [18] and by Franke as a system of triangulated diagram categories [10].
+The respective 'stable' versions come with theorems showing that the underlying category of such a stable collection of homotopy categories is naturally triangulated; cf. [11, Theorem 4.16] or [10, Section 1.4, Theorem 1].

-Cisinski shows in [Ci, Cor.
-2.24] that the homotopy category of every cofibration category is underlying a right derivator (parametrized by finite, direct indexing categories).
-I am convinced that our definition of 'stable' (i.e., that the suspension functor is an auto-equivalence of the homotopy category) implies that the associated derivator is 'triangulated', i.e., that the right derivator is automatically also a left derivator, hence a 'derivator' (without any adjective), and that homotopy cartesian square and homotopy co-cartesian square coincide.
-However, as far as I know this link is not established anywhere in the literature.
+Cisinski shows in [6, Corollary 2.24] that the homotopy category of every cofibration category is underlying a right derivator (parameterized by finite, direct indexing categories).
+I am convinced that our definition of 'stable' (that is, the suspension functor is an auto-equivalence of the homotopy category) implies that the associated derivator is 'triangulated', that is, that the right derivator is automatically also a left derivator, hence a 'derivator' (without any adjective), and that homotopy cartesian square and homotopy co-cartesian square coincide.
+However, as far as I know, this link is not established anywhere in the literature.

 Proof of Theorem A.12.
-We have seen in Proposition A.8 (iii) that the homotopy category of a stable cofibration category is additive, and the suspension functor is an equivalence by assumption.
-So it remains to verify the axioms (T1) through (T4).
-We want to emphasize that the following proof of (T1) - (T4) works in any pointed cofibration category, without a stability assumption.
-The only place where stability is used is at the very end of the rotation axiom (T2), where the morphism $(\Sigma f) \circ \delta(i_A)$ is identified with $-\Sigma f$.
+We have seen in Proposition A.8(iii) that the homotopy category of a stable cofibration category is additive, and the suspension functor is an equivalence by assumption.
+So it remains to verify the axioms (T1)-(T4).
+We want to emphasize that the following proof of (T1)-(T4) works in any pointed cofibration category, without a stability assumption.
+The only place where stability is used is at the very end of the rotation axiom (T2), where the morphism $(\Sigma f) \circ \delta(i_A)$ is identified with - Σf .

-(T1) The unique morphism from any zero object to X is a cofibration with quotient morphism the identity of X. The triangle $(0, Id_X, 0)$ is the associated elementary distinguished triangle.
+(T1) The unique morphism from any zero object to X is a cofibration with quotient morphism the identity of X. The triangle $(0, \mathrm{Id}X, 0)$ is the associated elementary distinguished triangle.